Introduction and general information

 The South East Europe Media Organisation’s (SEEMO) guidelines on press freedom provide a concise, comprehensive and transparent guide on how SEEMO operates.
 It includes definitions on media freedom and media workers, defines the issues addressed by the organisation, explains how press freedom violation cases are evaluated and monitored, which methods are used to promote and protect press freedom, how and when SEEMO should be contacted as well as an explanation about the writing style and language used in its protests and letters.

 Some definitions and descriptions for this report have been partially reproduced from other and older press freedom organisations, including the Committee to Protect Journalists (CPJ), International Federation of Journalists (IFJ) / European Federation of Journalists (EFJ), International Press Institute (IPI) and International Freedom of Expression Exchange (IFEX).
 However, the texts are adapted to the specific socio-political circumstances of South East, Central, South and East Europe – the regions monitored by SEEMO.
-SEEMO monitors press freedom in: Albania, Armenia, Azerbaijan, Belarus, Bosnia-Herzegovina, Bulgaria, Croatia, Cyprus, Czech Republic, Estonia, Georgia, Greece, Hungary, Kazakhstan, Kosovo, Kyrgyzstan, Latvia, Lithuania, Republic of North Macedonia (till Prespa agreement in 2018 Republic of Macedonia / FYROM), Malta, Moldova, Montenegro, Poland, Romania, Russia, Serbia, Slovakia, Slovenia, Tajikistan, Turkmenistan, Turkey, Ukraine, Uzbekistan.
+SEEMO monitors press freedom in: Albania, Armenia, Azerbaijan, Belarus, Bosnia-Herzegovina, Bulgaria, Croatia, Cyprus, Czech Republic, Estonia, Georgia, Greece, Hungary, Kazakhstan, Kosovo, Kyrgyzstan, Latvia, Lithuania, Republic of North Macedonia, Malta, Moldova, Montenegro, Poland, Romania, Russia, Serbia, Slovakia, Slovenia, Tajikistan, Turkmenistan, Turkey, Ukraine, Uzbekistan.
 Additional SEEMO is active in Austria, Italy, San Marino and Vatican, as countries with special status.